chenruin/farmingGame/README.md

 # Farming Simulator Game User Guide

-Welcome to the Pygame Simulator Game!
-This interactive simulation allows you to explore a virtual world and engage with various tools to farm, water plants, harvest plants and pick up apples.
+Welcome to the Farming Simulator Game!
+This interactive simulation game allows you to explore a virtual farm world and engage with various tools to farm, water plants, harvest plants and pick up apples.
 Follow this user guide to get started.

 ## Setup: